 We can’t do this alone.
 Artists, organisations, producers, programmers, curators, critics, funders and others across all art forms need to be a part of the conversation around disability arts and to discuss the issues, solutions and possibilities with disabled people themselves.

-The topics we will discuss have been chosen by our audiences.
+The topics we discussed were chosen by our audiences.
 Each topic in the Symposium’s four main sessions – Art, Equality, Attitude and Future – was voted for on Twitter:

 - Art: How can disabled artists change the ‘mainstream’ arts sector?